Tiffany N. Comprés

 About

-Tiffany is one of only 3 attorneys board-certified by The Florida Bar as an expert in both International Law and International Arbitration & Litigation.
-She has been recognized an expert on the U.N.
+One of only three attorneys board-certified by The Florida Bar as an expert in both International Law and International Arbitration & Litigation, Tiffany has been recognized as an expert on the U.N.
 Convention on Contracts for the International Sale of Goods (CISG) and the Perishable Agricultural Commodities Act (PACA).
-Tiffany has written for, and been interviewed by, several leading industry publications in agriculture, such as Fresh Plaza, in which she was featured in an article titled “PACA vs CISG: Which Prevails, Domestic or International Law?” and Young Arbitration Review (YAR), where she was interviewed about the CISG and arbitration for the 10th year anniversary edition.
-She has also developed extensive experience with claims under the Shipping Act of 1984 before the Federal Maritime Commission, challenging unreasonable demurrage and detention on behalf of cargo owners, as well as with cases between ocean carriers and cargo owners regarding international shipments, such as cases under the Hague Rules and Carriage of Goods by Sea Act (COGSA).
+She has contributed to several leading industry publications in agriculture, including an article titled “PACA vs CISG: Which Prevails, Domestic or International Law?” for Fresh Plaza, and she was featured in Young Arbitration Review (YAR) discussing the CISG and arbitration in their 10th-anniversary edition.

 Practices